5 Tips for Upcycling a Planter Using Thrift Store Finds

 I love anything vintage & especially when you can breathe new life into a treasured piece by upcycling it & giving it a new purpose in your home.
 Sia & I had the opportunity to attend an Upcycle event last week hosted by Goodwill for influencers in the darling town of Sumner on a mission to find & upcycle an item to turn it into a planter for our home.
 This was totally right up our alley (Sia is the master upcycler, too, as you’ve probably seen with all of her DIY projects).
 We visited a few Goodwill stores, checked out some fun stores in downtown Sumner for upcycling inspiration & then headed to Van Lierop’s Market to find the perfect plants for our planters.

-I used what I learned at this event last year, and made a fun Italian Herb garden out of one of my garage sale finds this year.
-We added some sage, thyme and oregano, and made this simple sign from a scrap piece of log I had (stenciled on the sign, and had the kids paint lady bugs on rocks we collected from the yard and glued on.
+I used what I learned at this event last year, and made a fun Italian Herb garden (shown below) out of one of my garage sale finds this year.
+We added some sage, thyme, and oregano, and made this simple sign from a scrap piece of log I had (stenciled on the sign, and had the kids paint ladybugs on rocks we collected from the yard and glued on.
 Altogether this project cost me around $15!
+I also found this fun metal coil at a thrift store for $4 and added some fake flowers and dried lavender to make a fall bouquet.
+The possibilities are endless.

-One of our blogging buddies, Christy from Thrifty and Thriving, had found this same container at Goodwill during our upcycling event last year.
+One of our blogging buddies, Christy from Gather Lemons, found this same container at Goodwill during our upcycling event last year.
 I had one that I had picked up previously at a garage sale, that I was using to store pens.
-When I found out I needed to come up with a project for an upcoming school auction, I simply grabbed three kinds of Italian herbs ($5 each) and turned it into an herb garden!
+When I found out I needed to come up with a project for an upcoming school auction, I simply grabbed three kinds of Italian herbs ($5 each) and turned them into an herb garden!

 Find more inspiration on upcycling various objects to turn into planters this Spring here.